-If you are a licensed counselor looking for a policy that will reduce your liability risk, there are several types of coverage that you may need.
-A Trusted Choice independent insurance agent can help you determine the specific coverages that will offer you the most protection against common liability threats.
+If you’re a licensed counselor looking for a policy that will reduce your liability risks, a Trusted Choice independent insurance agent can be the key to determining the specific coverages you need, including:

-- General liability insurance: This protects you from claims for bodily injury.
-If a client slips and falls in your office and suffers a serious injury, your general liability insurance policy steps in to cover the cost of medical bills, while protecting you from related lawsuits.
+- General liability insurance: This protects you from bodily injury claims.
+If a client slips, falls, and suffers a serious injury in your office or on the icy steps outside, this policy covers the cost of medical bills and any related lawsuits.

 - Professional liability insurance: This offers you protection against claims for errors and omissions.
-While general liability insurance covers physical injuries in your office, your professional liability policy is designed to offer coverage for emotional or physical injuries that result from taking your advice or following the recommendations you made during a counseling session.
+While general liability covers physical injuries in your office, your professional liability policy covers emotional or physical injuries that result from any advice or recommendations you made during a counseling session.

 Who Needs Counselors Insurance?